mode-network/mode-cooperators/contributing.md

 We want to keep quality high so here's how approval works:

 - We'll check your content, perhaps ask for changes, and aim to get back to you within 3 days.
 - Once your contribution gets the thumbs up, it's merged.
-If your PR was merged, it means we accepted your contribuition as quality work !
+If your PR was merged, it means we accepted your contribution as quality work!

 Thanks for making Mode even better!